Europe pause of AstraZeneca sends ripple of doubt elsewhere

 Brazil’s state-run Fiocruz institute delivered the first AstraZeneca shots bottled in Brazil on Wednesday as the Health Ministry sought to allay concerns about the blood clot reports, urging calm.

 Very few developing countries bucked the trend.
 Congo, for instance, halted use of AstraZeneca, putting its vaccination campaign on hold even before it began since it has no doses of anything else.
-Indonesia said it would wait for a full report from the WHO.
+Indonesia also initially paused the shot but then said Friday it would resume using it.

 European and other wealthy countries have several vaccines to choose from, but AstraZeneca is currently the linchpin in the strategy to vaccinate the rest of the world.
 Some developing countries have received doses of Chinese-made or Russian-made vaccines — often as donations — but, at least in Africa, these allotments have usually been relatively small.
 The Chinese and Russian vaccines have not yet been endorsed by WHO and so cannot be distributed by COVAX.